 - how to develop pupils’ evidential thinking and chronological understanding

-- how to make big decisions about what history to teach and when to teach it.
-In order to do this, the history tutors team work closely with mentors in schools, including school visits and training to ensure our high professional standards are maintained.
+- making big decisions about the curriculum, e.g. what history and whose history to teach and when to teach it.
+In order to do this, the history team work closely with mentors in schools, including school visits and training to ensure our high professional standards are maintained.

 Furthermore we organise trips to consider history learning in different contexts, as well as the value of local history and leading effective trips.
 In 2020 our cohort spent days at Windsor Castle, where they drew upon the Royal Archives and an exclusive tour, and the Museum of English Rural Life.